CNugteren/myGEMM/README.md

 Author: Cedric Nugteren, SURFsara (http://www.surfsara.nl)

 This repository contains multiple OpenCL implementations of single-precision generalised matrix-multiplication (SGEMM) tuned for an NVIDIA Tesla K40m GPU.
 The different versions (named myGEMM) are part of a step-by-step tutorial, in which each step adds a new optimisation.
-The different steps and the details of the OpenCL kernel codes are all explained in depth on http://www.cedricnugteren.nl/.
+The different steps and the details of the OpenCL kernel codes are all explained in depth at http://www.cedricnugteren.nl/tutorial.php.

 The OpenCL kernels can be used natively using the OpenCL framework.
 However, there is also a header-file included which converts the OpenCL kernels into CUDA syntax.
 This allows the same code to be tested through the CUDA-toolchain.